-It is more than three times as popular as reducing calorie intake and twice as popular as doing additional exercise.
+Drinking water is three times more popular than reducing calorie intake and twice as popular as exercise.

 Drinking water works by making people feel more full before a meal, so that they eat less.